We’re all seeking that secret ingredient – the missing piece of the puzzle that will help build a great company and, ultimately, engaged employees.

 At Reward Gateway, employees place great value on charitable giving.
 As such, we focus on organizing regular volunteer events for our employees globally.
 Not only are our employees’ values aligned to these activities, we’re also revealing the culture and character of Reward Gateway in the process, and how we truly make the world a better place to work, outside of the confines of our offices.
 Employees partaking in volunteer activities will be simultaneously more engaged in their work and more willing to share how the organization meets their needs and values.

 It’s a win-win-win.

-It’s easy to rely solely on word of mouth, but you’ll need to explore and analyse other channels to gauge the best medium for your employees to talk about and promote your organisation.
+It’s easy to rely solely on word of mouth, but you’ll need to explore and analyze other channels to gauge the best medium for your employees to talk about and promote your organization.
 Will they take to social media or Glassdoor?
 Will they use their time at a volunteer event to share your company’s culture, or perhaps make a speech at an event?
-Depending on whether your organisation’s focus is on recruitment, employer branding or something else, you’ll want to have your advocates align the communication channel with your strategic goals.
-Consider hosting how-to’s or templates on your internal communications platform for employees to easily access and provide more context on your organisation’s goals.
+Depending on whether your organization’s focus is on recruitment, employer branding or something else, you’ll want to have your advocates align the communication channel with your strategic goals.
+Consider hosting how-to’s or templates on your employee engagement solution for employees to easily access and provide more context on your organization’s goals.